-1-FLP, subparagraph 29 A states that the outstanding principal balances for a farm loan applicant or anyone who will sign the promissory note cannot exceed \$300,000 for a Direct --FO.
-In the case of an entity, the outstanding balance is considered separately for each individual member, it is not considered as a total of all members' outstanding Direct FO-- principal balances.
+--The outstanding principal balances for a farm loan applicant or anyone who will sign the promissory note cannot exceed \$600,000 for a Direct FO.
+In the case of an entity, the-- outstanding balance is considered separately for each individual member, it is not considered as a total of all members' outstanding Direct FO-- principal balances.

 Example: Wheat Farms, LLC has an outstanding Direct FO loan principal balance of \$25,000.
 The entity consists of 3 members, each have Direct FO loans in their own names.
-Member A has a Direct FO loan with a principal balance of \$100,000, Member B has a Direct FO loan with a principal balance of \$150,000, and Member C has a Direct FO loan with a principal balance of \$125,000.
-Wheat --Farms, LLC would be eligible for up to \$125,000 in Direct FO.--
+Member A has a Direct FO loan with a principal balance of

+--\$200,000, Member B has a Direct FO loan with a principal balance of \$150,000, and Member C has a Direct FO loan with a principal balance of \$175,000.
+Wheat Farms, LLC would be eligible for up to \$375,000 in Direct FO.--